cloudmatrix/esky/README.md

 `pip install esky`

-however esky on pypi is bugged and will most likely spit errors.
-Until we get this fixed just do:
+To install the latest development branch you can install directly from github with

 ```
 git clone git@github.com:cloudmatrix/esky.git
 pip install -e esky
 ```

-**To uninstall** `python setup.py develop --uninstall`
+**To uninstall the development version do** `python setup.py develop --uninstall`

 Usage